vinicius-ianni/shimmy/memory/constitution.md

 *These principles are immutable and govern all development decisions for the Shimmy inference engine.*

 ## Article I: The Lightweight Binary Mandate
-**IMMUTABLE**: Shimmy's core binary shall remain lightweight and focused, never exceeding 20MB.
+**IMMUTABLE**: Shimmy's core binary shall remain lightweight and focused, never exceeding 5MB.
 This preserves our fundamental competitive advantage over bloated alternatives (Ollama: 680MB+).
-Even at 20MB, Shimmy remains 34x smaller than Ollama.
-Target range: 10-20MB for full-featured deployment.
+At 4.8MB, Shimmy remains 142x smaller than Ollama.
+Target: stay under 5MB for full-featured deployment.
 All features must be designed for minimal binary impact while delivering maximum value.

 ## Article II: Library-First Architecture
 **REQUIREMENT**: Every feature must begin as a standalone, reusable library before integration into Shimmy core.
 This ensures modularity, testability, and prevents architectural debt.